VishnuChowdhary/ECommerceAPI/commands.md

-pip install python-dotenv --To store the passwords and usernames and secret keys related to our application pip install pytest --Package for UnitTesting pip install django-mptt --To create Tree hierarchy in models
+pip install python-dotenv --To store the passwords and usernames and secret keys related to our application pip install pytest --Package for UnitTesting pip install django-mptt --To create Tree hierarchy in models pip intsall drf-spectacular --To Create documentation for our API

 # Commands